Encryption

 - ENCRYPTION AND UUID/GUID SPECIFIED: encrypted metadata with type 0x11 inside TLV with type 0x12 along with UUID/GUID value

-- Both command TLVs sent by the C2 and result TLVs sent by the agent are encrypted by the AES key using AES/CBC/PKCS5Padding encryption and are wrapped inside "Encrypted data" TLV(described in "C2 and agent communication protocol" document at 3.4)
+- Both command TLVs sent by the C2 and result TLVs sent by the agent are encrypted with the AES key and wrapped inside the "Encrypted data" TLV (described in the "C2 and agent communication protocol" document at section 3.4).

 Details - metadata encryption